About Makkumath

 Is there anything to stay in Makkumath?

-Makkumath, a quaint village located in the lap of Himalaya in Rudraprayag district of Uttrakhand is considered as the winter seat of lord Tungnath.
-During the winter season, the idol of lord Shiva is kept in Makkumath temple and is worshipped till the opening of the temple.
+Makkumath, a quaint village located in the lap of the Himalaya in Rudraprayag district of Uttarakhand, is considered the winter seat of lord Tungnath.
+During the winter season, the idol of lord Shiva is kept in the Makkumath temple and is worshipped till the opening of the temple.

 Is photography and filming permitted at Makkumath's temples?

-In most of the cases filming and photography is permitted in Makkumath temple and locals promote this.
+In most cases, filming and photography are permitted in the Makkumath temple, and locals promote this.
 But never take it for granted and hurt the local sentiments.
-Always prefer to take permission of head priest or locals around before taking any photo or video of the temple or locals.
+Always prefer to take permission from the head priest or locals around before taking any photo or video of the temple or locals.

 How far is MAKKU from Rishikesh?